stepanse/autopaper/docs/data_format.md

 Contains the BLAKE2b 64-byte checksum digest of the entire file.

+## content

+Contains the contents of the file, base85 encoded.

 ## compression_algo (Optional[str])

 Contains information about the algorithm used to compress the file.